Storm wa·ter n: Surface water resulting from rain or snow.

 What Is MSD Doing To Improve Stormwater Quality?

 MSD has developed a Stormwater Quality Management Plan (SWQMP)—a roadmap for stormwater management activities to comply with the Stormwater Quality Program permit.
 The SWQMP is reviewed every year and updated annually if needed.
 The Stormwater Quality Program permit and plan are based on eight program areas designed to improve stormwater quality.
-Follow the links below to learn more about the program.

 - Public Education, Outreach, Participation and Learning Experiences